Understanding & Caring For 4C Hair

 By Qhemet Biologics

 Hair texture is inherited and determined by the shape of the hair follicle.
-Round follicles produce straight hair while oval, oblong and flat follicles produce progressively curlier hair.
+Round follicles produce straight hair while oval, oblong and flat follicles produce wavy, curly and coily hair.
+The first modern humans had coily hair.

 Curly hair is defined by the presence of bends along the length of a strand so the more numerous and closely spaced the bends are, whether round or angular, the curlier, colier or kinkier the hair will be.
 Type 4, or kinky/coily hair, falls under the category of curly hair since it contains numerous bends along its length.
 Type 4 hair can also be coarse or fine, thick or thin and high, medium or low porosity, or a mixture of all of these.
 However, the curlier the hair is, the more likely it is to be dry.

 Curly hair that contains very closely spaced angular or zigzag bends along its length is considered 4C hair.
 These angular bends give it its characteristic crinkly texture.
-These angular bends can also prevent the downward flow of sebum, a naturally occurring lipid that's produced by the scalp, from reaching the ends of a strand.
-Without this slippery, protective lubricant, the strands can be left feeling dry and fragile.
+These angular bends can also prevent the downward flow of sebum, a naturally occurring lipid that's produced by sebaceous glands in the scalp, from reaching the ends of a strand.
+This slippery, protective lubricant blocks internal moisture loss and keeps moisture within the hair strand without which, strands can be left feeling dry and brittle.
 The cuticles positioned at these angles may also be raised, creating a gap which allows the moisture inside the hair's cortex to seep out.
 An absence of this slippery coating and the presence of raised cuticles on a coily strand makes these strands more likely to wrap around and cling to adjacent strands causing tangling and making the process of separating them, or combing, difficult.
 Those gaps can also cause the hair to be porous or leaky which is why retaining moisture in high porosity, 4C hair in particular, can be a challenge.
 In order for this texture to thrive, the moisture it absorbs must be effectively sealed in so that it doesn't leak out.
 Its edges and ends must also be kept properly lubricated and hydrated at all times to prevent breakage and tangling and to preserve length.

 Creating slip and effectively moisturizing